telerik/maui-docs/controls/collectionview/grouping/header.md

 The CollectionView control for .NET MAUI provides the following styling properties for customizing the appearance of its header:

-* `GroupHeaderStyle`(`Style` with target type `CollectionViewGroupHeaderItemView`)&mdash;Specifies the style applied to the group header.
+* `GroupContainerStyle`(`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style applied to the group header.
-* `GroupHeaderStyleSelector`(`Style` with target type `CollectionViewGroupFHeaderItemView`)&mdash;Specifies the style selector for the group header.
+* `GroupContainerStyleSelector`(`Style` with target type `RadCollectionViewGroupItem`)&mdash;Specifies the style selector for the group header.

 ## Customizing the Group Header

 You can change the default look of the group header so that it matches your use case and style.
-To achieve this, define custom templates by setting the `GroupHeaderTemplate` property.
+To achieve this, define custom templates by setting the `GroupHeaderTemplate` (`DataTemplate`) property.

 The following example demonstrates how to customize the group header by using the `GroupHeaderTemplate`.